matyalatte/doc_test/docs/tips/AnimatedMenu.md

 Note that the menu bar require icons in `docs/_includes/icons`.
 See the [Icons]({{ site.baseurl }}{% link tips/Icons.md %}) page for the details.

-## Toggle Button
+## Menu Button

-The toggle button uses two icons, and their scales are animated with css.
+The menu button uses two icons, and their scales are animated with css.

 ```html
 <!-- docs/_includes/components/sidebar.html -->